dennzlak/rename-y2mate-files/README.md

 - replace `'YOUR MUSIC FOLDER GOES HERE'` with your music folder (eg. `'C:/Users/[USER]/Music'` (with quotation marks)
 - make sure you flip the backslashes to forwardslashes `"C:/Users/[USER]/Music"`

+you can change the 'y2mate.is# to whatever website you were on
 <code>
 fs.readdir(testFolder, (err, files) => {
   files.forEach(file => {